On the Challenges of Fuzzing Techniques via Large Language Models: Preliminary

 The emergence of large language models has provided great help for different complex language tasks, such as translation, summary, information retrieval, dialogue interaction, etc~\cite{naveed2023comprehensive}.
 The immense power of the large language model stems from the incorporation of the transformers mechanism into the model's framework, which significantly improves its computational capabilities.

-According to statistics by Humza Naveed and others in July 2023, a total of 75 influential large language models appeared from 2019 to 2023.
-Among them, they have categorised these large language models into nine different application fields, namely general purpose, medical, education, science, maths, law, finance, robotics, and coding.
+According to statistics by Humza Naveed et al. in July 2023 \cite{naveed2023comprehensive}, there are a total of 75 widely used large language models between 2019 and 2023.
+Among them, they have categorised these large language models into eight different application fields as following: \begin{enumerate} \item \textbf{General Purpose} – Models designed for versatile applications across diverse contexts, such as GPT-4\cite{openai2024gpt4technicalreport} and DeepSeek-R1\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}. \item \textbf{Medical} – Specialized models tailored for healthcare tasks, clinical decision support, and biomedical literature analysis, i.e., Med-PaLM\cite{singhal2022largelanguagemodelsencode} and BioGPT\cite{Luo_2022}.